galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Because you only need informations about occurrences and their location:
 > use the tool `Couper des colonnes d'un jeu de données tabulé`
-> then in "Couper les colonnes" type `"c1,c2,c3"`
+> then in "Couper les colonnes" type `"c1,c2,c3,c44"`

+TODO question: For what stand c1, c2, c3, c44
+answer: c1 is the species name and c2 &c3 are respectively longitude an latitude corresponding to each occurrences of the file.
+The fourth column contain country code to have a possibility to easily filter occurences by countries.

 Then using the tool `Tabular to CSV` on this new file to have the right format to use in Wallace.

-TODO question: For what stand c1, c2,c3
-answer: c1 is the species name and c2 &c3 are respectively longitude an latitude correspoinding to each occurrences of the file
+Finally, we want to keep only occurence records from US.
+To do that, we will use a tool to filter dataset on the fourth column.
+Can you find a way to do that alone ?

+TODO tips/answer: Using the "Filtrer des données sur une colonne en utilisant des expressions simples", you can enter the following condition ```c4=='US'``` specifying that we need to don't consider the first line as it's a header.

 # Step 2: Using Wallace